 So, even if you are walking around Mayan ruins in the intense Mexican sun all day with your water bottle in your hand or shoved in your backpack, your water will be as ice-cold as it was when you poured it out!
 Better yet, these bottles contain an extra level of filtration.

-Brands of drinking water in Mexico
+Ordering garrafóns of water in Mexico

+Usually I just scan to see which one is the cheapest.
 Local Mexican brands of water are just as good as renowned water brands and are much more economical.
 Water is water at the end of the day.

 Bonafont, Ciel, Perria and Epura are among the most popular water brands in Mexico.
 Of course, you will also find more ¨upscale¨ water brands such as Fiji water, Evian, and Perrier widely available too.